ssec/polar2grid/py/polar2grid/doc/source/installation.rst

     export POLAR2GRID_HOME=/path/to/softwarebundle

-Without any other work, polar2grid "companion" scripts (as opposed to the python package scripts) must be used to run any processing of satellite data to gridded data format.
-These "companion" scripts setup the rest of the environment and provide command line defaults.
+Without any other work, polar2grid :term:`bundle scripts` (as opposed to the python package scripts) must be used to run any processing of satellite data to gridded data format.
+These :term:`bundle scripts` setup the rest of the environment and provide command line defaults.

 See :doc:`Glue Scripts <glue_scripts/index>` for more information on running polar2grid.